Do I have coverage for this?

 Understanding the type of insurance your business may require is an important decision.
 Getting it wrong could result in a significant exposure to you or your business.
 Coverage for liquor liability is but one of many examples of coverage gaps that could leave your business exposed.

-If you have any questions concerning the type of insurance that meets your needs, or are in the unfortunate position of becoming embroiled in a dispute with your insurer, contact the author, Michael C. Ross at (260) 423-8899 or a member of Barrett McNagny’s litigation practice group.
+If you have any questions concerning the type of insurance that meets your needs, or are in the unfortunate position of becoming embroiled in a dispute with your insurer, contact a member of Barrett McNagny’s litigation practice group.